hibbitts-design/docsify-this/README.md

 `[alt text](example.md ':include')`

-For additional examples of including external content, view [Embeded Files](https://docsify.js.org/#/embed-files?id=embed-files).
+For additional examples of including external content, view [Docsify Embeded Files](https://docsify.js.org/#/embed-files?id=embed-files).

 #### Use of WikiLinks
 [WikiLinks format](https://help.obsidian.md/Linking+notes+and+files/Internal+links) for links and images are supported, as also found in the desktop editor [Obsidian](https://obsidian.md) and other platforms.